CCurl/c4/README.md

 If the top 3 bits are set, it is a 13-bit unsigned literal, 0-$1FFF. <br/>
 If it is between **BYE**, and $E000, it is the code address of a word to execute. <br/>

+## c4's built-in editor
+c4 has a built-in editor.
+See **Editor.md** for details. <br/>
+The editor can be excluded from c4 by undefining **EDITOR** in c4.h. <br/>
+It is built-in so that the editor is available when running c4 from any folder. <br/>

 ## Building c4
 ### Windows
 - There is a Visual Studio solution file, c4.sln (either 32- or 64-bit)
-### Linux
+### Linux and other similar systems
-- 32-bit: There is a makefile; use 'ARCH=32 make'
+- There is a makefile.
+- The default architecture is 32-bits.
+That is faster on my systems.
+- 32-bit: use 'make'
-- 64-bit: There is a makefile; use 'make'
+- 64-bit: use 'ARCH=64 make'

 ## c4 memory usage
 c4 provides a single memory area with size 'mem-sz' (see c4.h, MEM_SZ).